allenc125789/TurtleNAS/extra/User-Manual.md

 > (/etc/sites-available/turtlenas-config)

 + Contains a read timeout for cgi.
 Determines time spent running a PHP script before timing out (causes a 504). "fastcgi_read_timeout 43200;"

+__Bugs__

+> (/var/www/turtlenas/private/PHP/handle-downloads.php)

++ Downloading "hidden/dotfiles" through a browser will append the filename if starting with a (.) dot.
+(Example: ".bashrc" --href--> "bashrc").
+Uploading and backing up these files is fine otherwise, however if you download a hidden file, it is recommended doing so by using the "Zip Download".

+Problem could be due to nginx, or modern browser design appending it automatically.
+Unsure how to fix at the moment.

++ Logging onto a web-user with no files already in their root directory will cause a reaccuring prompt to refresh the database, in an attempt to find files.
+This can be stopped by pressing cancel and uploading new files.
+I have ideas to fix, however this specific bug is a low priority for the moment.